-Arranges for the specified action to be performed before the specified target is built.
-The specified action(s) may be an Action object, or anything that can be converted into an Action object See the manpage section "Action Objects" for a complete explanation.
+Arranges for the specified action to be performed before the specified target is built. action may be an Action object, or anything that can be converted into an Action object.
+See the manpage section "Action Objects" for a complete explanation.